Martiusweb/lisogo-odm-archive/README.md

-Currently, most of my work has been focused on writting an application boilerplate and a simple Object Document Mapper (ODM) that you can browse in `lisogo/model/AbstractDocument.py` and `lisogo/model/DocumentTransformer.py`.
+Currently, most of my work has been focused on writting an application boilerplate and a simple Object Document Mapper (ODM) that you can browse in `lisogo/model`.
 You can also have a look at the unit tests which should be pretty straighforward to understand.

+The ODM has now most of the features I want in order to start working on the actual application code, this is what I'm going to do next.

 I'd love to hear from people who would like to comment and give me feedback, especially experienced pythonists.